Crassula capitella subsp. nodulosa (Schönland) Toelken

 Crassula avasimontana, Crassula capitella subsp. enantiophylla, Crassula elata, Crassula enantiophylla, Crassula guchabensis, Crassula nodulosa, Crassula nodulosa f. rhodesica, Crassula nodulosa var. longisepala, Crassula nodulosa var. nodulosa, Crassula pectinata

-Crassula capitella subsp. nodulosa is a perennial, rarely biennial succulent with a usually solitary rosette and an erect, unbranched stem that grow from a tuberous root.
-The leaves near the base of the rosette are tightly packed, egg-shaped with the narrow end at the base, pointed, up to 2.4 inches (6 cm) long and up to 1.4 inches (3.5 cm) wide.
+Crassula capitella subsp. nodulosa is a perennial, rarely biennial succulent with a usually solitary rosette and an erect, unbranched stem that grows from a tuberous root.
+The leaves near the base of the rosette are tightly packed, egg-shaped with the narrow end at the base, pointed, up to 2.4 inches (6 cm) long, and up to 1.4 inches (3.5 cm) wide.
 Leaves along the stem are smaller and more pointed than basal leaves.
-They gradually get smaller and change into floral bracts, as the stem forms an up to 32 inches (80 cm) long, pointed inflorescence.
+They gradually get smaller and change into floral bracts as the stem forms a pointed, up to 32 inches (80 cm) long inflorescence.
 The stem, leaves, and sepals are covered with short recurved hairs.
 Flowers are white or reddish, 5-lobed, and appear in clusters in the leaf axils from summer to fall.

 The subspecific epithet "nodulosa (nod-yoo-LOH-suh)" is an inflected form of the Latin adjective "nodulōsus," meaning "having small nodes or knots."
 It refers to the texture of the stems.

 How to Grow and Care for Crassula capitella subsp. nodulosa